Skip to content

 Global Scratch

 High-performance shared scratch spaces on Midway2 /scratch/midway2/$USER, Midway3 /scratch/midway3/$USER, and Beagle3 /scratch/beagle3/$USER are intended to be used for reading or writing data required by jobs running on the cluster.
-If a user is over quota, they can use scratch space as a temporary location to hold files (and/or compress them for archival purposes).
 The default permissions for scratch space allow access only by its owner (mode 0700).

 Warning